camunda/camunda-docs-manual/content/webapps/cockpit/dmn/decision-requirements-instance-view.md

 {{< img src="../../img/cockpit-decision-definition-requirement-decision-instance-instances-tab.png" title="Decision Instances Tab" >}}

-In the below diagram, you can see a listing of all decision instances for this decision requirements definition instance.
+In the lower panel, you can see a listing of all decision instances for this decision requirements definition instance.
+You can also search for decision instances which fulfill certain search criteria.
+To do so, click in the search box and select the parameters to search for.
+You can also begin typing to find the required parameter faster.
+You have to specify the value of the selected property to perform the search and you can combine multiple search pills to narrow down the search results.

+Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
+You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

 If the decision instance was executed in the context of a process, you can also find the process definition as well as the process instance ID that executed that specific decision instance.
 Clicking on the links takes you to the respective pages.